BlueJCash/CS5600_Project2_TomP/README.md

 __IMPORTANT: Do not run any of the files.
 I attached a video of me running the evaluation program (as this was the next best thing I could think of).
-Running the files yourself will cause the system to try and download the SUN397 dataset onto your computer, which is only possible if you have an available 36 GB minimum of space in memeory.__
+Running the files yourself will cause the system to try and download the SUN397 dataset onto your computer, which is only possible if you have an available 36 GB minimum of space in memory.__